openshift/oadp-operator/docs/examples/CSI/csi_example.md

 `oc get storageclass`

-If this is not found, create a `StorageClass` like below:
+In most cases storage classes would have already been created in the cluster by default.
+If that is not the case, please create a `StorageClass` like below:

 ```
 apiVersion: storage.k8s.io/v1